 Paul begins to offer practical advice on living the Christian life from the start of Ephesians chapter 4.
 The previous section presents us with a panoramic understanding of who we are in Christ and the tremendous privileges that are ours by faith in Him, but once we arrive at this section, he instructs us on the correct response all believers should have to the amazing grace bestowed on us... through Jesus Christ our Lord.

-Paul touches on many aspects of our fallen sin nature and in this verse instructs us, in plain, straight-forward language: "Let the thief no longer steal!"
-Our former ways should be rejected and our life-practice should demonstrate integrity, honesty and purity of heart.
-"He who steals must steal no longer but rather let him be industrious!
-Stop stealing and start to make an honest living with your own hands', is Pauls instruction, "so you may be able to give to those in need".
+Paul touches on many aspects of our fallen sin nature, and this verse instructs us in plain, straight-forward language, "Let the thief no longer steal!"
+Our former ways should be rejected and our life-practice should demonstrate integrity, honesty, and purity of heart.
+"He who steals must steal no longer but rather let him be industrious!"
+Stop stealing and start to make an honest living with your own hands, is Pauls instruction, "so you may be able to give to those in need."

 Stealing can be dressed up in lots of different ways and Paul is instructing us that this prohibition against theft is carried out in spirit and in truth - in every facet of life.
 Paul not only insists on a positive change in our outward behaviour, but demands that it flows from a changed heart that loves and honours the Lord and demonstrates a genuine care and concern for the well-being of others.

-It is not simply that we get a grip on our former lusts, but that our changed conduct emanate from a noble, Christlike heart of compassion and love.
+It is not simply that we get a grip on our former lusts, but that our changed conduct emanates from a noble, Christlike heart of compassion and love.

 Never miss a post